Learning Equilibria of Games via Payoff Queries: Congestion games

-\begin{proof} We show how $p_1$ and $p_3$ can be constructed.
+On the other hand, the paths $p_1$, $p_2$, and $p_3$ must satisfy a different set of constraints, which are formalised by the following lemma. \begin{lemma} Let $b_j = (v, u)$ be a $k$-bridge, let $p_2$ be an arbitrarily chosen $o$-$k$ path.
+There exists an $o$-$k$ path $p_1$ and a $k$-$v$ path $p_3$ such that: $p_1$ and $p_3$ are edge disjoint; and if $p_1$ visits $k$, then $p_2$ and $p_1$ use different incoming edges for $k$. \end{lemma} \begin{proof} We show how $p_1$ and $p_3$ can be constructed.
 This splits into two cases, and we begin by considering the bridges $b_j$ with $j > 1$.
-Due to our preprocessing, $b_j$ and $b_{j-1}$ cannot be dependent.
+Due to our preprocessing from Lemma~\ref{LEM:PREPROCESS}, $b_j$ and $b_{j-1}$ cannot be dependent.
 Note that every $o$-$d$ path that uses~$b_{j-1}$ must also use~$b_j$.
 Therefore, there must exist an $o$-$d$ path~$p$ that uses~$b_j$ and not~$b_{j-1}$.
 We fix~$p_1$ to be the prefix of~$p$ up to the point where it visits~$b_j$.
 Let~$p'_3$ be an arbitrarily selected path from~$k$ to~$b_{j-1}$.
 Note that $p_1$ cannot share an edge with~$p'_3$, because otherwise $p_1$ would be forced to visit $b_{j-1}$.

 We now show how $p'_3$ can be extended to reach $b_j$ without intersecting~$p_1$.
 Since there are no bridges between $b_{j-1}$ and $b_{j}$, we can apply Lemma~\ref{LEM:MENGER} to obtain two edge-disjoint paths $q$ and $q'$ from $b_{j-1}$ to~$b_j$.
 If one of these paths does not intersect with $p_1$, then we are done.
 Otherwise suppose, without loss of generality, that $p_1$ intersects with $q$ before it intersects with $q'$.
 We create a path $p'_1$ that follows $p_1$ until the first intersection with $q$, and follows $q$ after that.
 Since $q$ and $q'$ are disjoint, the paths $p_1'$ and $p'_3q'$ satisfy the required conditions.